 I was a member of the Editorial Board (2003-2005) of the journal Computational Linguistics .

 I was the Secretary of the ACL Special Interest Group on Lexical Semantics (SIGLEX) (2004-2006)

 I have co-organized two workshops on parallel text (at NAACL-2003 with Rada Mihalcea and at ACL-2005 with Joel Martin and Rada Mihalcea) and the interactive poster and demonstration session (at ACL-2005 with Masaki Nagata).

 Rada Mihalcea and I gave a tutorial on Word Sense Disambiguation in 2004 and 2005.

 I gave a tutorial on Unsupervised Clustering of Similar Contexts (i.e., SenseClusters) in 2005, 2006, and 2007.

 We have interesting visitors at the NLP group at UMD every now and then.

 I aspire to be an interesting visitor to other places from time to time.

-Brian Rassier and I created and maintain the Registry of Latin American Researchers in NLP and CL in 2001, and I maintained it and kept it running until 2013.
+Brian Rassier and I created the Registry of Latin American Researchers in NLP and CL in 2001, and I maintained it and kept it running until 2013.

 The UMD Department of Computer Science has a Colloquia Series that I coordinated (2002-2005).